 - Evaluate the pest management program and improvement when possible.
 This requires keeping, maintaining and reviewing records on a regular basis.

-The Clubs Course Superintendent to ensure that our maintenance of our course is always with a view for long term improvement, this believe is an ingrained philosophy of our course staff and commitment to the long lasting improvement of our course.
+We ensure that the maintenance of our course is always with a view for long term improvement and this belief is an ingrained philosophy of our course staff and commitment to the long lasting improvement of our course.
 The flow on from having a long-term sustainability outlook on the course is that we use minimal pesticides (including herbicides, fungicides and insecticides) on our course.
-These chemicals are often short-term fixes to course related issues, which can cause severe damage of the Clubs most valuable asset, our golf course.
+These chemicals are often short-term fixes to course related issues, which can cause severe damage of the Club’s most valuable asset, our golf course.
 However the long-term approach of sustainability has allowed our course to develop its own immunity to the local environment and its challenges throughout the seasons.

 yering – tier two risk assessment

-The undertaking of a Tier 2 Risk Assessment, the first of it’s kind in Australia for a golf course development.
-A Tier 2 Risk Assessment analyses the proposed pesticide usage at the Eastern Golf Club and makes use of a customer designed hydrologically-based quantitative fate and transport pesticide models to predict likely concentrations of pesticide residues in stormwater runoff from the golf course.
+The undertaking of a Tier 2 Risk Assessment is the first of its kind in Australia for a golf course development.
+A Tier 2 Risk Assessment analyses the proposed pesticide usage at The Eastern Golf Club and makes use of a customer designed hydro-logically based quantitative fate and transport pesticide models to predict likely concentrations of pesticide residues in storm water runoff from the golf course.
 The report identifies appropriate water quality objectives for the protection of the identified beneficial uses which are the protection of aquatic life in the river and the protection of potable water supply.
 A comparison is made between predicted environmental concentrations and the target water quality objectives (concentrations) to determine the extent of compliance with the target hazard quotients.

-- Re-introduce rare species back into the local area ( yarra gum, buxton gum, lomandra filliforms) and many more.
+- Re-introduce rare species back into the local area including, but not limited to, yarra gum, buxton gum, lomandra filliforms.

 - Enhance the existing natural landscape through non-uniform planting.
 The careful selection of species will allow the team to accomplish this.

 - Revegetation of areas are to improve flora and fauna diversity and to replenish the bush with new life.
-The planting of indiginous stock is Important to us as we want to encourage the growth of these species in and around our course.
+The planting of indigenous stock is important to us as we want to encourage the growth of these species in and around our course.

 - As the site was previously used as farm land the need for pockets of natural bushland will very important in order to retain the natural feel and beauty of the site.

-With the planting of native species and very large revegetation areas, this will create an animal corridor which is something we are looking for as this will represent not only the Australian bush but also our nature reserve on the hill, creating natural habitats for the fauna is what we are striving for.
-With the planting of local and indiginous species we are also able to create a seed bank which is important for the future when we want to start growing our own plants, taken from cuttings from around our course, cottage precinct and nature reserve.
-Not all areas will be heavily planted as the design of the course still needs to be enjoyed, but having that bush/rustic/farm look all tied in with the dynamics of golf, each one not affecting the other is what we are aiming to achieve.
-The end result will be as if the course was carved out of the natural bush and farmlands.
+With the planting of native species and very large re-vegetation areas, this will create an animal corridor which is something we are looking for as this will represent not only the Australian bush but also our nature reserve on the hill; and creating natural habitats for the local fauna.
+With the planting of local and indigenous species we are also able to create a seed bank which is important for the future when we want to start growing our own plants which are taken from cuttings from around our course, Yering Gorge Cottage precinct and nature reserve.
+Not all areas will be heavily planted as the design of the course still needs to be enjoyed; but having that bush/rustic/farm look complemented by the dynamics of golf is what we are aiming to achieve.
+The end result will be as if the golf course has been carved out of the natural bush and farmlands.